 Here, I’m eager to demonstrate how you can dynamically represent financial information in a compelling manner using Power BI.
 Now, it’s very easy to study budget vs actual vs last year inside Power BI because of its immense improvement in terms of financial reporting.
+You may watch the full video of this tutorial at the bottom of this blog.

 With this advancement, you can readily evaluate performance and forecast future income.
 You can also identify other operational centers that are performing differently than expected.